Identifying Open Door Threats in the OR to Reduce Surgical Site Infections

 Studies have shown that older refrigerators often fail to maintain stable temperatures within the recommended range, increasing the risk of vaccine spoilage.

-Without reliable temperature monitoring, vaccines stored in old refrigerators are vulnerable to exposure to sub-optimal temperatures, compromising their potency and effectiveness.
+Without reliable temperature monitoring, vaccines stored in old refrigerators are vulnerable to suboptimal temperatures, compromising their potency and effectiveness.

 Old refrigerators may suffer from poor air circulation and humidity control, creating microenvironments that are conducive to bacterial growth and moisture accumulation.